Networks-it-uc3m/Quditto/Tutorial/README.md

    - Adding the **SSH credentials** and the path to the Python interpreter on each device.

 6. **Deploy the Orchestrator**
-   - Choose a device connected to the network to act as the orchestrator (it can be one of the nodes).
+   - Choose a device connected to the network to act as the orchestrator (it can be one of the nodes) and run:
-   - Clone or copy the Quditto repository to that device.
-   - Navigate to the Quditto folder and run:
      ```bash
      pip install qd2_orchestrator
      ```